MDecker-MobileComputing/Ionic_Leetspeak/README.md

 <br>

-For building the Electron app for different operating systems one of the following commands can be executed (before this app must have been executed with `npx cap open electron`):
+For building the Electron app for different operating systems one of the following commands can be executed (before this the app must have been executed with `npx cap open electron`):
 ```
 npm run electron4win
 npm run electron4mac